 105.3 Application for permit.
-To obtain a permit, the applicant shall first file an application therefor in writing on a form furnished by the building department for that purpose.
+To obtain a permit, the applicant shall first file an application therefore in writing or electronically on a form furnished by the building department for that purpose.

-Permit application forms shall be in the format prescribed by a local administrative board, if applicable, and must comply with the requirements of Sections 713.135(5) and (6), Florida Statutes.
+Permit application forms shall be in the format prescribed by a local administrative board, if applicable, and must comply with the requirements of Section 713.135(5) and (6), Florida Statutes.